NWRI Fellowship Program 2021

 The NWRI Fellowship program awards funds to graduate students who are conducting water research in the United States.
 To be eligible, students must be accepted and enrolled in an US-based graduate program.
 Fellowships are underwritten by BioLargo, Inc., The American Membrane Technology Association, and the Southern California Salinity Coalition.
 To read Fellowship reports, follow the link in each student's profile.

-The deadline to apply for academic fellowships for the 2021-22 academic year is April 30, 2021 at 11:39 PM Pacific Time.
+The deadline to apply for academic fellowships for the 2021-22 academic year HAS BEEN EXTENDED TO MAY 30, 2021, at 11:39 PM Pacific Time.
 Download application forms and instructions below.

 For more information, please contact firstname.lastname@example.org.

 NWRI Member Agency Graduate Fellowship: $5,000

 Research must be related to developing and/or enhancing drinking water supplies and water resources in general.
 Research topics may include: New treatment technologies; improvements to existing treatment and management technologies; sustainability issues, including water/energy nexus; water policy and regulation; and natural resource economics.

 Research must be related to the advancement of membrane technology in the water, wastewater, or water reuse industries, and must be consistent with AMTA’s mission to solve water supply and quality issues through the widespread application of membrane technology.
 Research topics may include: membrane bioreactors (MBRs), fouling and scaling control, efficiency (removal, recovery, energy use, pretreatment processes, and membrane materials.

 The student must be enrolled at an accredited college or university in Southern California.
 Research must address the critical need to remove or reduce salts from water supplies, and to preserve water resources in Southern California.
 Research topics may include: Concentrate management, institutional and regulatory/policy issues, economic analysis, and innovative treatment technologies.